-3 Credits/Units Networking Internship An on-the-job experience, with instructor supervision, in Madison area networking companies and in companies that maintain and manage computer networks.
+An on-the-job experience, with instructor supervision, in Madison area networking companies and in companies that maintain and manage computer networks.
 The emphasis is on hands-on design, installation, configuration, management, documentation, troubleshooting and maintenance of LANs.

-C# Web Development Using ASP.NET
+ITPROG 10152103 C# Web Development Using ASP.NET 3 Credits/Units

 Students learn to develop Microsoft ASP.NET Core applications that deliver dynamic content to the web.
 An emphasis is placed on server-side programming and the role that ASP.NET Core plays.
-As part of the class, students create ASP.NET Core MVC applications, display dynamic data from a database using MySQL connection and data objects and Entity Framework Core ORM.
+As part of the class, students create ASP.NET Core MVC applications, display dynamic data from a database using a MySQL database and Azure SQL database resource with the Entity Framework Core ORM.
 Students will also be introduced to ASP.NET Core WebAPI.
+Students will be utilizing the Azure DevOps and Azure Cloud platforms to setup CI/CD pipelines and host their web applications on public cloud resources.
+Students will utilize git repository version control software in conjunction with Visual Studio.